 Preeti Mangala Shekar is a feminist researcher, journalist and a communications expert.
 Preeti has previously worked with the Global Fund for Women as part of their communications team.
 She has served on the board of Media Alliance, and has been an advisory member of Women, Action and Media, a Cambridge-based group committed to increase women’s positive representation in U.S. media.
 Preeti’s radio work prioritizes the voices and perspectives of marginalized voices, in the Bay Area and those in the global south.

-Thank you to our past hosts and producers: Renee Yang Geesler, Pratap Chatterjee, Tara Dorabji, Phatrick Huang, Eric Park, Ivan Jaigardar, Kyung Jin Lee, Kiwi, Kenni Camota, Lawton Chan, Curtis Loo, Nishat Kurwa, Yun Suh, Klay Ordona, Weyland Southon, Wayie Ly, Adriel Luis, April Elkjer, Jason Jong, Eloise Lee, Sam Mende-Wong, Kayumanggí Kaloy, Jane Chang, Amit Pendyal, Ellen Choy, Yvonne Tran, RJ Lozada, Roseli Ilano, Tara Dorabji, DJ Baagi, and Karl Jagbandhansing.
+Thank you to our past hosts and producers: Renee Yang Geesler, Pratap Chatterjee, Tara Dorabji, Phatrick Huang, Eric Park, Ivan Jaigardar, Kyung Jin Lee, Kiwi, Kenni Camota, Lawton Chan, Curtis Loo, Nishat Kurwa, Yun Suh, Klay Ordona, Weyland Southon, Wayie Ly, Adriel Luis, April Elkjer, Jason Jong, Eloise Lee, Sam Mende-Wong, Kayumanggí Kaloy, Jane Chang, Amit Pendyal, Ellen Choy, Yvonne Tran, RJ Lozada, Roseli Ilano, Tara Dorabji, DJ Baagi, Karl Jagbandhansing, Marie Choi, and Robynn Takayama.